MiguelMarcelino/Thoth/query-languages/graph-ql/queries-and-mutations.md

 In this case, we define a fragment called `comparisonFields`, which is then used to retrieve information for the `EMPIRE` and `JEDI` episodes without having to repeat the fields twice.

 ## Variables
-When argument fields are dynamic, it becomes cumbersome to pass them directly in the query string, as client-side code would need to manipulate the query string an runtime.
+When argument fields are dynamic, it becomes cumbersome to pass them directly in the query string, as client-side code would need to manipulate the query string at runtime.
 Instead, we can pass all these dynamic fields as a separate dictionary, effectively making the query string go unchanged.

 Working with variables involves three main steps:
 1. Replace the static value in the query with `$variableName`